 Our recent record is strong, and acknowledged by inspectors.

-We are objectively self evaluative, and are committed further to building leadership expertise.
-We know the areas that need to improve and how to address them whilst at the same time planning to step up in our effectiveness.
+We continue to objectively self evaluate, and further build leadership expertise.
+We know the areas that need to improve and how to address them.

 Leadership and management of teaching and learning is firmly based on the principle of helping teachers to become ever more effective in their work.
 This involves arranging either bespoke CPD to build subject knowledge and improve pedagogy for a particular teacher or shared CPD for a group or team, because we do not believe that ‘one size fits all’.
 Teachers accept that this support has to be based on evidence and knowledge, and that this entails frequent, rigorous and objective monitoring, evaluation and review of learning.
 It involves observations by the leadership team, through regular unannounced informal ‘drop ins’, work scrutiny, discussions with pupils and analysis of data, as well as formal observation.
 The evidence from these observations is then discussed with teachers at Pupil Progress meetings and Performance Management meetings.
 This has led us to where we are now – strongly and stably good.

 Our objective is to sustain consistent improvement.
-We do not want to stand still.
+We do not want to stand still, we recognise that each unique situation brings new challenges but also new opportunities to keep moving forward.
 Through enthusiastic and knowledgeable teaching, and relentless driving, we consistently present to all pupils a wide range of opportunities.
-We offer an increasingly exciting curriculum context that stretches them to meet their potential both within and beyond the classroom.
+We continue to offer an exciting curriculum context that stretches them to meet their potential both within and beyond the classroom.

-As leaders and managers, we compile a development plan which ensures that whilst we maintain good progress for our pupils in those areas where we are strong, we will ensure that those areas of our work which need to be changed, will be!
+As leaders and managers, we keep our development plan under constant review, to ensure that whilst we maintain those areas where we are strong, we work to identify areas of our work which need to be changed.
 There is no complacency here.

 Staff know that good teaching is the absolute minimum requirement, and that it should be observable on any given day.
 This ethos is applied consistently and evenly across all phases of the school from EY to Y6.
-Our current ambition is to accelerate the pace of learning not by doing something extra, but by working still more smartly, raising expectations once again of staff and pupils, to maximise still further learning opportunities, ensuring no time is lost.
+Our current ambition is to accelerate the pace of learning not by doing something extra, but by working still more smartly, raising expectations once again of staff and pupils, to maximise still further learning opportunities, ensuring that lost time is made up.

-Our pupil premium strategy is effective.
+Our pupil premium and catch up strategy is effective.
 The impact of specific initiatives is positive and is resulting in markedly diminished differences by the end of KS2.

 Governors know the school well, because they are active in their roles as monitors and guides.
 They know where teaching is strongest.
 They hold the headteacher rigorously to account for the performance of the school.
 Governors are kept up to date with the outcomes of the schools monitoring through reports, both internal and external, and presentations.